-The Authority is obliged under the Conservation of Habitats and Species Regulations (2017) (as amended) to consider impact of project on protected species and can not positively determine applications where insufficient evidence has been submitted.
+The Authority is obliged under the Conservation of Habitats and Species Regulations (2017) (as amended) to consider impact of plans and projects on protected species and can not positively determine applications where insufficient evidence has been submitted.

-This obligation also applies to applications for prior notification and prior approval under the Town and County Planning (General Permitted Development) Order (England) 2015.
+This obligation also applies to applications for listed building consent and for prior notification and prior approval under the Town and County Planning (General Permitted Development) Order (England) 2015.
 Therefore, the Authority recommends that applicants consider whether proposals submitted under these applications would affect protected species.